PREVIEW: CALGARY VS. SASKATOONNov 30, 2012 - 11:33 GMT

-The Hitmen will put their four-game win streak on the line tonight when they face the Saskatoon Blades
+Written By: French, Joanna HITMEN HEADLINES: The Calgary Hitmen (17-5-1-2) will put their four-game win streak on the line tonight as they battle the Saskatoon Blades (12-12-0-1) at the Scotiabank Saddledome.
+Last Friday the Hitmen got some revenge with a 4-1 victory over the ...

 HITMEN HEADLINES: The Calgary Hitmen (17-5-1-2) will put their four-game win streak on the line tonight as they battle the Saskatoon Blades (12-12-0-1) at the Scotiabank Saddledome.
 Last Friday the Hitmen got some revenge with a 4-1 victory over the Medicine Hat Tigers, making up for a lopsided 10-1 loss against the Tigers in October.
 Captain Cody Sylvester added to his team-leading goal total, tallying two markers in the contest.
 Victor Rask and Pavlo Padakin also scored in the win, while Chris Driedger notched his 14th win of the season.
 Calgary is tied with Edmonton for the Central Division lead at 37 points and sits one point behind the Prince Albert Raiders for top spot in the Eastern Conference.